Ski Resorts in Virginia

 Source: Fairfax County, Map of Fairfax Peak

-The proposal uses the hill created by the pile of municipal solid waste at the I-95 Lorton Landfill owned by Fairfax County.
-The site is adjacent to the Lorton Debris Landfill, a construction and demolition landfill developed by EnviroSolutions before that company was acquired by Waste Management in 2018.
-The taller landfill is planned to become Overlook Ridge Park, a passive recreation site.
+The proposal was designed to use the hill created by the pile of municipal solid waste at the I-95 Lorton Landfill, owned by Fairfax County.
+The site is adjacent to the Lorton Debris Landfill, a construction and demolition debris (CDD) landfill developed by EnviroSolutions before that company was acquired by Waste Management in 2018.
+The taller construction and demolition debris landfill is planned to become Overlook Ridge Park, a passive recreation site.

 Fairfax Peak was planned west of the taller landfill on which Overlook Ridge Park was planned